-85 Risk-mitigating effect on underwriting risk and market risk
+65 Risk-mitigating effect on underwriting risk and market risk

-Under regulations 84(2)(b) and 84(4)(b), the risk-mitigating effect of a reinsurance arrangement, securitisation or derivative on an insurer's underwriting risks and market risks, must be determined as the difference between the following capital requirements-
+Under regulations 64(2)(b) and 64(4)(b), the risk-mitigating effect of a reinsurance arrangement, securitisation or derivative on an insurer's underwriting risks and market risks, must be determined as the difference between the following capital requirements, -

-- (a) the insurer's hypothetical capital requirement for underwriting risk or market risk that would apply if the reinsurance arrangement, securitisation or derivative did not exist; and - (b) the insurer's capital requirement for underwriting risk or market risk determined in accordance with regulation 53.
+- (a) the insurer's hypothetical capital requirement for underwriting risk or market risk that would apply if the reinsurance arrangement, securitisation or derivative did not exist; and - (b) the insurer's capital requirement for underwriting risk or market risk determined under regulation 33.

-86 Simplified calculation of the risk mitigating effect on underwriting risk and market risk
+66 Simplified calculation of the risk mitigating effect on underwriting risk and market risk

-- (1) Where regulation 54 is complied with, an insurer may calculate the risk-mitigating effect on underwriting and market risk of a reinsurance arrangement, securitisation or derivative referred to in regulation 85 as the difference between the following capital requirements- - (a) the sum of the hypothetical capital requirement for the submodules of the underwriting and market risk modules of the insurer affected by the risk-mitigating technique, as if the reinsurance arrangement, securitisation or derivative did not exist; - (b) the sum of the capital requirements for the sub-modules of the underwriting and market risk modules of the insurer affected by the risk-mitigating technique.
+Where regulation 33(4) is complied with, an insurer may calculate the riskmitigating effect on underwriting and market risk of a reinsurance arrangement, securitisation or derivative referred to in regulation 65 as the difference between the following capital requirements, -

+- (a) the sum of the hypothetical capital requirement for the submodules of the underwriting and market risk modules of the insurer affected by the risk-mitigating technique, as if the reinsurance arrangement, securitisation or derivative did not exist; - (b) the sum of the capital requirements for the sub-modules of the underwriting and market risk modules of the insurer affected by the risk-mitigating technique.

-87 Simplified calculation of the risk mitigating effect for reinsurance arrangements or securitisations
+67 Simplified calculation of the risk mitigating effect for reinsurance arrangements or securitisations

-(1) Where regulation 54 is complied with, and upon prior approval from the Authority, an insurer may calculate the risk-mitigating effect on underwriting risk of a reinsurance arrangement or securitisation referred to in regulation 85 as follows-
+(1) Where regulation 33(4) is complied with, and upon prior approval from the Authority, an insurer may calculate the risk-mitigating effect on underwriting risk of a reinsurance arrangement or securitisation referred to in regulation 65 as follows, -